pkg93/main-repo/README.md

 # pkg93-mainrepo
+Package submissions are closed.
-This is pkg93's main repo.
+~~This is pkg93's main repo.
 If you want to view the actual source code, go [here](https://github.com/1024x2/pkg93).
-If you want to add a package, continue reading.
+If you want to add a package, continue reading.~~

 ## Adding your package
 To add your package, you need to...